The Chodówki ForestA forest between Miechów and Charsznica, Borough of Miechów, Miechów District, Małopolskie Voivodship

 Q: Where did these Jews come from?

 Mr Sz.: As far as I know, from Charsznica.
 My father told me they were led through this road.
 And they were killed by this road.
-Sławoszów, Skalmierz, this area.
+They came from Sławoszów, Skalmierz, this area.

 Q: Did they walk or were they driven?

-Mr Sz.: As far as I know, they were ushered.
+Mr Sz.: As far as I know, they were rushed on foot.
 Whole families, all Jews from the village, there were no rules.
 Everyone from Charsznica – rich or poor.
 If someone was rich, he was promised he would be able to buy himself out and then he was taken away anyway.

 Q: Did you hear how long these executions lasted?